sonic-net/SONiC/doc/mgmt/SONiC_AliasFeature_HLD.md

 ### 1.2.1 Basic Approach

-- By default system will boot in native mode.
-Native mode is where interfaces are displayed as Ethernet 1, Ethernet 4, Ethernet 8 etc. This also ensures that backwards compatibility is maintained.
+- By default system will boot in native interface-naming.
+Native interface-naming is where interfaces are displayed as Ethernet 1, Ethernet 4, Ethernet 8 etc. This also ensures that backwards compatibility is maintained.
-- Once alias is enabled, all subsequent CLI, REST & gNMI interfaces will use the alternative name for ethernet interface configuration & retrieval.
+- Once interface naming is set to standard, all subsequent CLI, REST & gNMI interfaces will use the alternative name for ethernet interface configuration & retrieval.
-- Existing SSH sessions : TBD.
+- Existing SSH sessions:- All the existing sessions where change in interface-naming mode is required will be notified to restart their existing sonic-cli sessions.
+This will be supported through `wall`command.

 ### 1.2.2 Container